General Translation

 What about variables?

 Variables are a little more complicated because they have the tendency to change their values.
-The downstream effect is that a new translation will be generated each time the variable changes.
-This can lead to performance issues.
-To avoid this, we recommend using Variable Components for displaying dynamic values and Branching Components for conditional logic.
+We recommend using Variable Components for displaying dynamic values and Branching Components for conditional logic.

 Nested <T> Components